7 Principles of Eating The Alkaline Way

 The art of healthy food combining is an important aspect of balanced nutrition, and lessens wear and tear on the digestive system.
 Pay extra close attention to food combining if you are prone to any digestive discomforts (acid reflux, bloating, leaky gut, heartburn, irritable bowel, diverticulosis, or other digestive problems).

 While this guide can’t cover every facet of optimal food combining, we encourage you to read about and research healthy food combining.
 The main principles of healthy food combining are simplicity and compatibility.
-Here are just a few basic principles to get you started.
+There are some diets out there that may be suitable to what you’re wanting to do, such as the Shibboleth Diet and others.

 See Alkaline Diet Recipes on PERQUE.